 - apply a “GDPR-like” regime to areas of processing personal data that are not covered by the GDPR (i.e. processing by Law Enforcement Agencies and Intelligence Services)

-The Bill is expected to be highly scrutinised and is likely to undergo changes as it progresses through Parliament.
-It received its second reading in the House of Lords on 10th October and Lord Stevenson of Balmacara said we can expect to see many amendments to it.
-Concerns were raised that the Bill is unnecessarily complex, and that the GDPR text has not been embedded within it.
-Issues have been raised surrounding trying to secure adequacy post-Brexit and securing data flows if the UK leaves the common market.
+The Bill is expected to be highly scrutinised, and is likely to undergo changes as it progresses through Parliament.
+It received its second reading in the House of Lords on 10th October 2017, with Lord Stevenson of Balmacara saying we can expect to see many amendments.
+Concerns were raised that the Bill is unnecessarily complex, and the GDPR text has not been embedded within it.
+Issues have been raised surrounding trying to secure adequacy post-Brexit and securing data flows if the UK leaves the Common Market.
 There are also calls for stricter controls for big tech companies.